|

 Manual of Tests and Criteria, Part III, subsection 38.3, paragraph 38.3.5. or the US Department of Transportation website.

 When shipping hazardous stuff internationally from the U.S., certain items may react dangerously with other substances, including chemicals, air, and water.
 Leaks or spills could create toxic gases, fires, or explosions.
-U.S. law requires properly segregating incompatible cargo during ocean transport to prevent accidents.
+U.S. law requires the proper segregation of incompatible cargo during ocean transport to prevent accidents.

 Key Requirements: